dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 - nostr
 ---

-[Sovereign Engineering] exists because of one guy: [John Vervaeke].
+Sovereign Engineering exists because of one guy: John Vervaeke.
 Few people know about him, even fewer people can pronounce his name properly, and even though I've been ranting and raving about him and his work for the last 5 years or so, I doubt that more than a handful of people have actually listened to his